DaviMedrade/ETS2Sync-Helper-2/README.md

 ## How To Sync
 1. In the game, create a save (“Save & Load” → “Save Game”, type a name, click “Save”).
 2. Press Alt+Tab to minimize the game.
-3. Open the app (or click “Reload” if it was already open).
+3. Open the app if you didn't already.
 4. If there are any messages in red:
 	* “Wrong Save Format”:
 		1. Exit the game.
 This step won't work if the game is running.